 So I wrote a list of all the things that I do in my week.
 Including all the things that I wanted to get done even if I wasn't doing them right now.
 I calculated the hours needed for meals, housekeeping, play groups, activities, work, and even sleep.
 I wrote every single thing down.
 And you know what?
 I ended up with MINUS HOURS!!
 My 'time bank' was overdrawn.
 No wonder I felt completely spent!!

 So next I thought I'd be clever and see where I could skim off a few hours.
 I initially estimated at getting 8 hours of sleep a night, but realistically I knew that I never really got that many hours sleep, so I took that down to 6 hours (I don't recommend you do this by the way).
 But that didn't make much difference.

 So I took out some of the things that I wanted to get done but weren't vital to our survival.
 You know, you've probably got some of these up your sleeve: things like the landscape watercolour painting I'd hope to do when I got a minute.
 Or the ministry visits I intended on paying to ladies in my church.

 But my bankable hours were still overdrawn!
 I was so frustrated that I gave up!
 I felt completely and utterly overwhelmed!
 It was obviously impossible to get everything done!!

 I complained to my husband.

 My husband is a font of wisdom and suggested we get a maid.
 After all, he needed some clean clothes to wear!
 But a cleaner would cost around £160 a month!
-We really needed that money for other things like paying off our debt.
+We really needed that money for other things.
 But he convinced me that it was worth every penny.
 He didn't want me to go down the road of depression.
 And he contended that I shouldn't worry about the expense because a cleaner would help ease my frustration.
-So I reluctantly agreed.
+So I (very) reluctantly agreed.